Pontoons and Saltwater: 8 Salient Tips to Save You From Salinity

 As mentioned above, your warranty may prescribe this in an exclusions clause.
 It's important to just do it anyway.
 If you have any reason or temptation to venture into salty seas, just have it done!

 Per warranty standards, the paint job will likely need to be completed by a licensed professional.
-Plus, the application should be done with an approved non-copper anti-fouling paint.
+The application should also be done with an approved non-copper anti-fouling paint.

 I'd check with your dealer to see if this is a service they can provide.
 If not, I'm sure they can at least get a local recommendation.